kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h2 class="text-center">Early 2000's - From network admin to coder</h2>
       <p>
-        Through early college I continued working for my hometown school district where I designed and implemented a multi-campus single Win2k Active Directory domain using point-to-point tunneling VPN servers between 4 campuses and the admin building.
-This reduced the number of standalone domains in the district from around 10 to 1 and is still the foundation of the system today (20+ years later).
+        Through early college I continued working for my hometown school district.
+One summer I designed and implemented a multi-campus single Win2k Active Directory domain using point-to-point tunneling VPN servers (ISA boxes) between 4 campuses and the admin building.
+This reduced the number of standalone domains in the district from around 10 to 1 and let me work remote.
+This setup is still the foundation of the system today (20+ years later).
       </p>
       <p>
-        I worked my fair share of help desk as I bounced around colleges a little bit then ended up at the University of Colorado studying Business Information Systems.
+        I worked my fair share of help desk jobs as I bounced around colleges before ending up at the University of Colorado studying Business Information Systems.
 While at CU I was a TA for the programming courses in the business school for a couple of years and I also got my first real programming gig working for the Leeds School of Business building a custom contact management system and other web based stuff.
       </p>
     </div>
   </div>